RowellDelosReyes/RowellDelosReyes_Training_Modules/README.md

 3.How do you add a multi-line comment in Python.
 To add a multi-line comment you have to use the three quote marks.
 Then put the comment and close the three quotes
 4.How do you add a multi-line comment in C++ TO add a multiline comment in a backslash with a asterisk.
 Then insert your comment then close with another backslash with asterisk.

+# Mod 8 documentation
+Description: I created a file that would ask the user for two numbers then would determine if the sum will be odd or even.
+Parameters: